 The carriage house at Lorenzo features permanent exhibits and a unique collection of carriages and sleighs that expand on the story of life in the area as told by the mansion and its contents.
 Exhibits and renovations of the carriage house have a long history of support from the Friends of Lorenzo.

 The finding aid is designed to help users learn what is in Lorenzo's extensive collection of documents, photos, and records, and to help them access those items.
 The finding aid is electronic and accessible via your computer.
-It allows you to search the collection by name, topic, and type of item (photo, map, letter, etc.).
+It allows you to search collections of documents by name, topic, and type of item (photo, map, letter, etc.).

-The format of the finding aid is similar to an annotated table of contents.
-It provides a description of what is in different sections of each of six collections.
+Using the finding aid to search through the collections provides users with descriptions of what is in different sections of each collection.

 Each description is accompanied by a box and folder number indicating the physical location of documents.
-The finding aid currently provides only descriptions, not electronic copies, of the items themselves.
-With the information on location provided, users can contact the Lorenzo Historic Site and request copies of items or arrange for a visit to use actual documents.
+Currently, Lorenzo has only descriptions of material in its online service, not electronic copies of the items themselves.
+With the information on location provided with your search results, users can contact the Lorenzo Historic Site and request copies of items or arrange for a visit to use actual documents.

 The aid is housed and accessible at Empire Archival Discovery Cooperative.
 The creation of the finding tool was made possible by generous funding from Parks and Trails New York.